-(1) Relocate the dial indicator, as shown in Figure 9.
+- (1) Relocate the dial indicator, as shown in Figure 9.
 Rotate the flywheel, using Tool C-771.
-If the total indicator reading is greater than .003 note the amount of the total indicator reading and the location of the lowest indicator reading (i.e., the point where the indicator arm or follower is extended the furthest).

-(2) To correct excessive runout, place the proper thickness of shim stock between the clutch housing and the engine block or between the transmission and the clutch housing.
-After rechecking the face runout, tighten the housing bolts to 50 footpounds torque.
-Install clutch as follows:
+If the total indicator reading is greater than .003 note the amount of the total indicator reading and the location of the lowest indicator reading (i.e., the point where the indicator arm or follower is extended the furthest). - (2) To correct the excessive runout, place the proper thickness of shim stock between the clutch housing and the engine block or between the transmission and the clutch housing.
+After measuring the face runout, tighten the housing bolts to 50 footpounds torque.
+Install the clutch as follows:

-CLUTCH INSTALLATION
+8. CLUTCH INSTALLATION

-When installing the clutch:

-(1) Coat the clutch shaft pilot bushing (in the end of the crankshaft) with medium short fiber wheel bearing lubricant (about a half teaspoon).
-Place lubricant in radius at back of bushing.

-(2) Clean the surface of the flywheel and the pressure plate thoroughly, making certain that all oil or lubricant has been removed.

-(3) Hold the clutch disc, pressure plate and cover
+- (1) Coat the clutch shaft pilot bushing (in the end of the crankshaft) with medium short fiber wheel bearing lubricant (about a half teaspoon).
+Place the lubricant in the radius at the back of the bushing. - (2) Clean the surface of the flywheel and the pressure plate thoroughly, making certain that all oil or lubricant has been removed. - (3) Hold the clutch disc, pressure plate and cover in mounting position, with the springs on the disc damper facing away from the flywheel.
+Do not touch disc facing, as clutch chatter may result.
+Insert clutch disc aligning arbor Tool C-360 through hub of disc and into the pilot bushing, as shown in Figure 10.

-Fig. 9-Measuring Clutch Housing Alignment